STUDYING AT APU

 APPLYING TO APU

-- Am I required to submit TOEFL/IELTS scores to apply to APU?
+- Am I required to submit TOEFL/IELTS scores or other English language proficiency certifications to apply to APU?

-Whether or not you are required to submit TOEFL/IELTS scores depends on your application method and educational history.
+Whether or not you are required to submit TOEFL/IELTS or other test scores depends on your application method and educational history.
 Please refer to the relevant application eligibility requirements.

 - Am I required to send original documents with my application?
 Is it possible to send a photocopy instead?